 What camera equipment do you use?

 Well I'm “different”.
-I love Sony and I work using the Sony Alpha 7 family.
+I love Sony and I work using the Sony Alpha 7 and 9 family.
 Whilst most people will tell you it’s a bit of a wildcard I love the extra portability the smaller chassis and yet full frame sensor gives.
 It also let us get closer to the action without getting in the way.
 Also the Zeiss glass makes a lot of difference in getting really crisp and precise images.

 How and when do we get our photographs?